yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-setup.md

     - To communicate with a cluster, networks must be added to the cluster IP allow list.

-With the exception of 3, these tasks are performed in Yugabyte Cloud.
+With the exception of 3, these tasks are performed in YugabyteDB Managed.